 Subject to meeting certain qualifications e.g. a director must be at least 18 years old and not an undischarged bankrupt, private companies are generally left to regulate their own Boards and determine their own directors.
 SGX-listed companies' Boards must have at least two non-executive directors (NEDs) who are independent and free of any material business or financial connection with the company, and independent directors (ID) must comprise at least one-third of the Board.
 Foreign-incorporated SGX-listed companies must have at least two Singapore-resident IDs.
-An 'independent director' is defined in the CG Code.
-The SGX-LR also prescribes when a director is deemed nonindependent e.g. if he is or has in any of the past three financial years been an employee of the listed company or its related corporation, or if he has served for an aggregate of more than nine years on the Board.
-SGXlisted companies are required to subject every director to re-nomination (and re-appointment, if applicable) every three years.
+The criteria for when a director of an SGX-listed company may be considered 'independent' is generally found in the CG Code as well as the SGX-LR.
+In particular, the SGX-LR prescribes when a director is deemed non-independent e.g. if he is or has in any of the past three financial years been an employee of the listed company or its related corporation, or if he has served for an aggregate of more than nine years on the Board.
+SGX-listed companies are required to subject every director to re-nomination (and re-appointment, if applicable) every three years.
 Certain industry-specific regulations or licensing regimes also prescribe additional requirements or restrictions regarding director qualifications.
 Other than as described, there are no limits on director tenures, or maximum age limits.
-Principle 4 of the CG Code requires the Board to have a formal and transparent process for appointment and reappointment of directors, taking into account the need for progressive board renewal.
+Principle 4 of the CG Code requires the Board to have a formal and transparent process for appointment and re-appointment of directors, taking into account the need for progressive board renewal.
 Board refreshment and succession are generally considered part of the Board's responsibilities.
-SGX-listed companies must maintain a board diversity policy and disclose their progress towards achieving diversity on the Board.
+SGX-listed companies must maintain a board diversity policy and disclose their targets and progress towards achieving diversity on the Board.
 Please see response to 2. above regarding diversity.

-9. What is the role of the board with

-respect to setting and changing strategy?
+9. What is the role of the board with respect to setting and changing strategy?